Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUSTNOT id="general-namespaces-similar-names" %} choose similar names for clients that do different things.

 {% include requirement/MUST id="general-namespaces-registration" %} register the chosen namespace with the [Architecture Board].
 Open an issue to request the namespace.
 See [the registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

+{% include requirement/MUST id="cpp-design-naming-namespaces-internal" %} place types and functions intended for use in other Azure SDK Clients in a `_internal` namespace.
+Note that this *only* applies to types in the `Azure::Core` namespace.

 {% include requirement/MUST id="cpp-design-naming-namespaces-details" %} place private implementation details in a `_detail` namespace.